Omar-Abdelazeem/IWS-Modelling-Methods/README.md

 **Network Files** Contains all the EPANET and EPA-SWMM .inp files for the 3 networks, with 8 methods each, using 2 supply durations each (48 total files)
 **Reproducing-Figures-Tables** Contains scripts used to generate the figures in the paper

+## IWSModelling
+In this directory, you'll the python package iws_modelling, a README file with information on the package, as well as some examples on using the package.
+The package's functions perform the same tasks as the notebooks in Conversion-Files and Running-Methods but in a more direct, regular-use-friendly way.
+Thus if you're just using our code to model IWS without getting into the details of how it does so, use the package.
+If you want to **understand or review the specifics of our assumptions, methods and implementation**, each notebook in Running-Methods and Conversion-Files does so step by step!
+NOTE: The core code used in both iws_modelling and the notebooks is almost identical!

+## Running Methods:
+This folder contains notebooks for each of the eight methods compared in this study.
+It also generates files containing the processed results of each run which were used to generate the figures in this study.
+EPA-SWMM files take longer to run and their output files are sizeable (.out files can be on the order of 100s of MBs) (on the order of tens of minutes depending on the machine you're using), EPANET files are rather speedy
+Auxiliary files included in this folder labelled "_Pressures" process the output into pressure values rather than satisfaction ratio.
+These files were used to generate the results used in Figure S-6.

 ### Naming Convention
 Network Input and Output files are named using standardised fragments.
 Each notebook (Running, Conversion or Figure) is internally consistent, i.e., it will still work fine with files not named according to convention.
 However, we encourage the use of the naming convention since it matches the notebook names and thus will reduce chance of using the wrong notebook.